 Q. How do albums work?

-A. You’ll choose your favorite photos from your online gallery, and then I’ll design the album and send you digital proofs.
+A. I custom design all the albums I produce – you can choose your favorite photos and I’ll design the album and send you digital proofs.
 Once you like the design, albums take about 4 weeks to arrive and get in your hands.

 Q. Should we do an engagement session with you?

 A. It really depends on what you want!
 All of my packages have an option to have an engagement session or swap it for something else.
 If an engagement session works for you, it will be a fun time to get to know each other and make use of locations or weather that would be difficult on your wedding day.

 Wedding photos will always be about a specific day, when you were dressed and coiffed and primped just so; engagement photos are about all the other days you spend together.

 Q. Can we print the images ourselves?
 Is there a watermark?

 A. I give you the high resolution edited files for your wedding, always without a watermark.
 You can do whatever you want with them, as long as you enjoy them and you don’t resell them.
 I do recommend that you have larger prints made at a professional lab (like I use) to ensure good color and archival quality.

 Q. How long have you been a wedding photographer?